leocrawford/leocrawford.github.io/_posts/2023-06-21-connecting-texecom-premier-using-esp8266.md

 ![esp12e](https://github.com/leocrawford/leocrawford.github.io/assets/915016/e3941e86-c25b-4178-912a-a555a75da22d)

 It only [costs £4.60]([url](https://www.ebay.co.uk/itm/203202954420)https://www.ebay.co.uk/itm/203202954420) but it has an onboard powered converter allowing it to be powerd over 12V (which the texecom premier provides on the COM port) and also has a built in level shifter allowing the UART pins to be 3v or 5v.
-Now I have a single piece of hardware that can be connected directly into my alarm with no trailing cables, power adapaters or level converters.
+Now I have a single piece of hardware that can be connected directly into my alarm with no trailing cables, power adapaters or level shifter.

 However I was aware that I still only had one COM port connected (and the ESP8266 can only run one UART using hardware) so what to do?
 I could have looked at
 ESP32s but then my hunt for the perfect piece of gear would start over (and I must have already spent more with aliexpress than just buying the official Wifi adapter from texecom) so I turned to software.
 I found some bit banging code and was contemplating merging it into esp-link (which I realised hadn't bene updated for three years) when I came across [esphome]([url](https://esphome.io/)https://esphome.io/) which has built in [UART support]([url](https://esphome.io/components/uart.html)https://esphome.io/components/uart.html) and a number of different stream-servers that relay this serial connection over wifi.
 I experimented with a few, which either didn't support ESP2866 or didn't seem to permit multiple UART connections - but finally found [this one]([url](https://github.com/2QT-Lexi/esphome-stream-server-v2)).
-U used HASS to create a new esphome device, and configured it like this..
+I used HASS to create a new esphome device, and configured it like this..

 ````
 esphome: